Jenkins continuous Integration Tutorial

 To conclude, Jenkins has become a tool of choice for all continuous integration initiatives.
 This Jenkins tutorial handled the topic at a conceptual level.

-This tutorial was brought to you by Techcanvass.
+This tutorial is brought to you by Techcanvass.

 Techcanvass offers IT certification courses for professionals.
 We are an IIBA endorsed education provider (EEP), iSQI ATP (for Certified Agile Business Analyst Training) as well as Agile Testing alliance partner for CP-SAT certification training in Selenium.